Position Duration: 3 periods: Summer, Fall Semester or Spring Semester

 This is a non-compensated internship unless your college/university is offering fellowship assistance.

-Internship Summary: The Homeless Racial Equity Intern will work remotely until after at least 75% of the population is vaccinated.
+Internship Summary: The NCH Racial Equity Intern will be a hybrid position with some time in person as well as remote work.
 This individual will participate in the Homeless Racial Equity workgroup to implement the goals of reducing discrimination and injustice within the housing and homeless system.
 The intern will assist with compiling a curriculum for local and state coalitions to use in teaching about racial inequality in the homeless sector.
 They will assist with outreach to advocates throughout the United States to encourage diversity in leadership and board appointments to include more people who have experienced homelessness in leadership.
+The racial equity intern will work to improve the curriculum provided to those with lived experience who are enrolled in order to develop their leadership skills.
 The intern will assist with updating a literature reference guide to supplement a racial equity curriculum.
 The Racial Equity intern will work with advocates from across the United States to implement policy changes to reduce inequality.
 This intern will work to set up meetings with key policy makers to forward NCH policy objectives.
 Finally, the intern will work to highlight inequality and discriminatory policies that act as a block to stable housing in the local community.